-Interest on the notes will be payable monthly on the 15th day of each calendar month (or, if not a business day, the next business day), commencing March 17, 2014.
+Interest on the notes will be payable monthly on the 15th day of each calendar month (or, if not a business day, the next business day), commencing March 16, 2015, except that interest on the A-1 Notes will also be payable on March 24, 2016, if any A-1 Notes remain outstanding after the March 2016 payment date.
 Interest will accrue for each class of notes during each interest period at the applicable interest rate.
 The interest period applicable to any payment date will be the period from and including the preceding payment date (or, in the case of the initial payment date, from and including the closing date) to but excluding that payment date.
-Interest on the A-1 Notes will be calculated on the basis of a 360-day year.
+Interest on the A-1 Notes will be calculated on the basis of actual days elapsed of a 360-day year.
 Interest on the A-2, A-3, A-4 and B Notes will be calculated on the basis of a 360-day year of twelve 30-day months.